boefraty74/todelete_TutorialFunnelPlot/README.md

 ```

 This code saves the environment from Power BI report and loads it in RStudio.

+* You do not need to develop R-powered Custom Visuals from the scratch.
+All the code is available in _github_.
+Select the visual which is the most similar to the one you want to develop.
+Replace the `guid` in _"pbiviz.json"_ and go ahead.
+For example, you can start from [spline custom visual](https://github.com/Microsoft/PowerBI-visuals-spline) and tweak its R-code.

+* If you have Power BI account, you can use Power BI service to develop your [visual on-the-fly](https://github.com/Microsoft/PowerBI-visuals/blob/master/tools/usage.md#running-your-visual) instead of re-packaging it with `pbiviz package` command.

 *  __And finally we recommend developers to submit their R-powered custom visuals to the store.
 It will make your visual famous and make you get cool t-shirt !!!__.